 TaxFax Service.
-Using the phone attached to your fax machine, you can receive forms, instructions, and tax information by calling 703-368-9694.
+Using the phone attached to your fax machine, you can receive forms and instructions by calling 703-368-9694.
 Follow the directions from the prompts.
 When you order forms, enter the catalog number for the form you need.
 The items you request will be faxed to you.